AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## CBRN Effects Modelling

-Previous systems utilising HLA as the interoperability mechanism have used representations of damage from existing object models for representing kinetic weapons in order to represent CBRN exposure.
+Previous systems utilising HLA as the interoperability mechanism have used representations of damage from existing object models for representing kinetic weapons to represent CBRN exposure.
 The representation of damage from kinetic models does not necessarily map well to represent CBRN exposure.

 This section presents the use cases and data types for CBRN casualty modelling.